mandober/rust-debrief/appendix/terminology.md

 ## Literal
 A literal is an expression consisting of a single token, rather than a sequence of tokens, that immediately and directly denotes the value it evaluates to, rather than referring to it by name or some other evaluation rule.

+## Little Endianness
+Little endian processors order bytes in memory with the least significant byte (LSB) of a multi-byte value in the lowest-numbered memory location.

 ## Marker interfaces
 Marker interfaces contain no methods at all and serve to provide run-time information to generic processing using reflection.
 In Rust, marker interface is realized through marker traits: Copy, Sized, Send, Sync.